Music Authority may collect a share of sales or other compensation from the links on this page.

 If you’re using earbuds, the fact that they go straight into your ear canal means that a certain portion of the sound around you is getting blocked.

-Depending on the quality, price, and similar factors, various models offer different levels of noise isolation.
+Various models offer different levels of noise isolation.

-However, passive noise cancelling, no matter how good it may get, can’t really match up with the active noise technology.
+However, passive noise cancelling, no matter how good it may get, can’t really match up with the active noise cancelling technology.

 So, it’s pretty clear that if you want the best possible result, going with a pair of earbuds that feature active noise cancellation is your best bet.